• Form

 ii.
 Client understands that in the event of litigation or a settlement on behalf of the Potential Class, Client and Counsel will have certain specific responsibilities that are described in Exhibit A (“Duties to the Class”).

 2. Association of Additional Counsel.
-Counsel shall have the option, on reasonable consultation with Client, to associate with additional lawyers or law firms to assist in prosecuting the Claims.
+Counsel shall have the option, on reasonable consultation with Client, to associate with additional counsel or law firms to assist in prosecuting the Claims.
+Those additional counsel or law firm(s) may represent Client jointly with Counsel.
+Client shall have the same obligations to additional counsel and their law firm(s) as they do to Counsel.
+In the event Counsel associates with other counsel or law firms, there will be no additional cost to Client.

 3. No Guarantees As To Outcome.
 During the course of this representation, Counsel may express to Client opinions concerning possible outcomes.
 These expressions of opinion are not guarantees.
 No guarantee of any particular outcome can be made in litigation matters generally, or in this matter specifically.
 In any contested matter that is litigated in court, there is always a possibility that a court or a jury may ultimately rule in favor of the defendant, despite best efforts of the plaintiff’s attorneys.